Debjyoti2004/StaffSync-DevOps-Practice-MARN-App/README.md

 ✅ This ensures secrets are read securely from Docker Secrets and not exposed in environment variables.

 🚀 Step 4: Run the Application

 Once everything is set up, start the application using:

 docker-compose up -d
 Check running containers:

 docker ps
-To verify the backend logs:

-docker logs -f staffsync-backend-1